hirespace/hirespace-static/README.md

 ## To deploy

 There are a couple of things you need to do before you can perform a release.
 First off, please take a few moments to familiarise yourself with [Divshot](http://docs.divshot.com/guides/getting-started).
-Secondly, make sure you've got Divshot's CLI installed:
+Secondly, make sure you have the correct admin rights (can be obtained from slavomir@hirespace.com or will@hirespace.com) and that you have Divshot's CLI installed:

         npm install -g divshot-cli

-Prior to making a release, make sure your develop branch is up to date and then checkout a new release branch.
+Prior to making a release, **ensure your develop branch is up to date** and then **checkout a new release branch using git-flow**.
 I have set up both **bump-version.sh** and **release.sh** scripts so these should be executed while on the (release) branch.

-Bump-version.sh merely bumps the version number in bower.json and package.json and release.sh does the following:
+bump-version.sh merely bumps the version number in bower.json and package.json and release.sh does the following:

 1. Runs gulp commands which deploy production-ready assets and runs all tests to ensure nothing has broken
 2. Prompts ```divshot login```